tailscale/terms-and-conditions/privacy-policy/index.md

 your name, username, email address, and any comments or content you post relevant to us.

+**Non-Users (Aperture and PAM).**  If you are not a Customer or User, we may still collect your information if a Customer or User includes that information in AI prompts, if the information is included in model outputs routed through Aperture, or if your information is contained in audit logs, access activity, or session recordings processed by PAM.
+For more information, please see the Notice for Non-Users below.

 ## 3. HOW WE USE YOUR INFORMATION {id="how-we-use-your-information"}

 We use your information for various purposes depending on the types of